ltw-webdev-5/curriculum/portfolio-overview.md

       (As a by-product, you also can prove that you are capable of writing—an extremely important trait for a designer.)

   - content: |
+      ## Improve your work

+      What you currently have for a portfolio piece is not the best it can be.

+      - If your teacher gave you feedback—fix it!
+      - If you would do something differently & better—do it!

+      *Your portfolio is a representation of your best work—so improve every piece.*

+  - content: |
       ## Always be working

       *Every week you should be working on your portfolio—period*